civcode/cyclictest-histogram-plot-python/README.md

 - pandas
 - matplotlib

-## Run cyclictest and convert output to csv
+## Run cyclictest and write output

 ```
 # Example for machine with 4 cores: